Kamuning Footbridge: History

 In January 2025, a hiking app satirically listed "Mount Kamuning" and "Mount Shaw Boulevard" as peaks, describing the former as the "urban Everest of EDSA" and a "high-altitude reminder of the uphill battle for a more pedestrian-friendly city".

 In June 2025, following a visit to GMA–Kamuning station, Philippine president Bongbong Marcos ordered the Department of Transportation (DOTr) to demolish and replace the footbridge to be more accessible and convenient to road users and commuters.
 The DOTr has bared plans to build a much lower footbridge that will use elevators and provide direct access to the Kamuning stop of the EDSA Carousel.
+The new footbridge was opened on March 5, 2026.